BioinfoUNIBA/REDInet/README.md

 A Temporal Convolutional Network based Python package for the detection of A-to-I RNA editing events in RNA sequencing experiments.

 ## **Required Softwares**:
-REDInet runs on REDItools output tables.
+REDInet runs on Tabix indexed REDItools output tables.
 Both REDInet and REDItools should be installed in a dedicated Anacoda or Miniconda environment.
 To create a the required enviroment:
 1) Install Anaconda or Miniconda following the instructions: <br />
   Anaconda <br />